robertdebock/docker-alpine-openrc/README.md

 Branches
 --------

-This repository has multiple branches that relate to Fedora versions.
+This repository has multiple branches that relate to Alpine versions.

 |Branch |Alpine Version|Docker image tag|
 |-------|--------------|----------------|